hgsriranga/Detection-of-distracted-driving/README.md

 Step2 (Training) : The training can be performed online.
 Upload the file 'YOLOv3_Tutorial.ipynb' in Training folder onto Google collab

 and execute each line of code.
-In the end, the weights file needed after training will saved  in google drive which could be downloaded.
+In the end, the weights file needed after training will be saved  in google drive which could be downloaded.

 Step 3 (Labelling) : Run the software available in the folder Labelling for labelling custom dataset.
 The tool is simple and self explanatory.